 Yes, the city of Holland is named after the European country.
 And yes, it has tulips, windmills and clogs in kitschy abundance.
-That’s not the selling point.
-Holland State Park is.
+The real selling point, though, is Holland State Park.

 Its sprawling beaches are among the state's most popular, where vacationers come to splash in the waves, fish off the pier, hoist a sail, admire fiery sunsets and snap photos of Big Red, the lighthouse that watches over it all.

-Planning tip: Camping is a must do, especially in the beachside grounds a stone’s throw from Lake Michigan.
+Planning tip: Camping is a must, especially in the beachside campgrounds a stone’s throw from Lake Michigan.

 Best place for adrenaline sports

 Want to explore the Upper Peninsula in all of its rugged, remote, independent-minded glory?
 Marquette makes a perfect base.
-It's the UP’s largest town and an adrenaline junkie hotspot.
-Locals ski, snow bike and explore ice caves in winter, and kayak, rock climb and mountain bike like maniacs in summer.
+It's the UP’s largest town and an adventure sports hotspot.
+Locals ski, snow bike and explore ice caves in winter, and kayak, rock climb and mountain bike in summer.

 Much of the action happens at Presque Isle Park, a cliffy patch of forest jutting into Lake Superior north of downtown.
 Nearby Sugar Loaf Mountain offers easy hiking trails and glimpses of the northern lights.
 Everyone gathers at Black Rocks Brewery to discuss their feats and their bruises afterward.